How to deal with narcissists at work

 • Be genuinely helpful.
 Because narcissists are preoccupied with looking good and with getting what they want, aligning yourself with their goals will buy you some time before conflict heats up.
 If you can make the narcissist’s life easier, work can proceed smoothly, at least for a while.

 • Appeal to the narcissistic person’s self interest.
-Dr. Vicki Vandaveer of The Vandaveer Group, advises, “A leader – even a narcissistic one – is keenly interested in his/her ability to get results or have an impact.
-We can help polish the image … help them find more effective ways to achieve goals.”
+Dr. Vicki Vandaveer of The Vandaveer Group advises, “A leader—even a narcissistic one—is keenly interested in their ability to get results or have an impact.
+We can help polish the image—help them find more effective ways to achieve goals.”

 • Accept that you will probably not receive credit for your accomplishments.
 Dr. Rob Kaiser of Kaplan DeVries Inc. observes, “You can get anything done, if you don’t mind who gets the credit.
 (It’s always the narcissist’s idea, no matter where he picked it up).”

-• Don’t take anything personally.
-The narcissist doesn’t view you as a human with wants and needs but as a source of self-esteem for herself.
+• Take nothing personally.
+The narcissist doesn’t view you as a human with wants and needs, but as a source of self-esteem for herself.
 “It is never about you,” says Dr. Kaiser.

 • Lower your expectations.
-For example, you aren’t going to get consistent care and support from a narcissistic boss.
+For example, you will not get consistent care and support from a narcissistic boss.
 Dr. Ben Dattner of Dattner Consulting says, “Gordon Gecko articulated the narcissistic boss’s worldview when he advised Bud Fox in Wall Street: ‘If you want a friend, get a dog.'”

 • Prepare for the worst.
 You may lose a power struggle with a narcissist, so you should be prepared to find another job if a situation escalates and you find yourself fired.
 While still employed at a workplace made toxic by a narcissist with power, quietly network and build your professional community so that you will have job-related connections if you need them.